The Town of Cary is presenting Park After Dark, a free outdoor concert series, on select Wednesdays this summer and fall, from 7 p.m. to 9 p.m.

 Food and Drink Vendors

 - Once in a Blue Moon Bakery & Café

 Outside food and beverages are allowed.
 Outside alcohol is not allowed.

 A limited selection of free, low-level lawn chairs will be available.
 Personal lawn chairs are allowed.

-Multiple parking areas are available around Downtown Park, including the Cary Arts Center (101 Dry Ave.) and parallel parking along S. Academy St. Please mind all parking signs if parking in private lots.
+Multiple parking areas are available, including the Cary Arts Center (101 Dry Ave.), the downtown parking deck (113 Walnut St.) and parallel parking along S. Academy St. Please mind all parking signs if parking in private lots.